SJSUFall2019-CMPE272/ProjectGroup-23/README.md

 Description:

 Pneumothorax is a disease in which the lung collapses.
-Due to this, people suffer from shortness in breath.
-Pneumothorax can occur due to variety of reasons such as lung disease
+It occurs when air enters beetween chest wall and lungs resulting in increased pressure over lungs and making it collapse.
+It can be caused due to blunt chest injury, or damage from lungs disease.
+The symptoms of this disease is chest pain and shortness of breath.
+Severe condition of of pneumothorax can be life-threatening.

+The goal of the project is to recognise the condition of patient, classify and segment the disease by giving an input of chest X-ray.
+The AI algorithm will distinguish between pneumothorax x-ray images and normal lung images.
+It will also segment out the portion with the affected disease.
+Currently, the radiologists manually scans the images to determine the presence of disease.
+Our goal is to create a software that helps the radiologists to scan multiple images at an higher pace and it can also help the patient to check the same for themselves.

+Technology Stack:
+ReactJS, Python, FastAI, Pytorch, Cloud based server(IBM Cloud/ AWS)